cs1302uga/cs1302-tutorials/components/components.md

       <img src="https://github.com/cs1302uga/cs1302-tutorials/raw/master/components/TwoPaneScreenShot.png?raw=true" width=300>

-   1. Imagine all the ways you could use your new, custom component.
+   1. Imagine all the ways you could use your new, custom component!
 Also, think of other custom components you could build by extending existing JavaFX components.
 We will explore more uses of the `ImageLoader` component in class.